 The Early Intervention Program provides services to families and children from birth to 3 years of age who have, or are at risk for, a delay in development, living in Berkley, Dighton, Lakeville, Middleboro, Raynham, Rehoboth, Seekonk, and Taunton.
 Delays may be in one or more of the following areas: motor, speech and language, cognition, social-emotional, self-help skills, vision, and hearing.
 Such delays may also be related to medical, biological and environmental risk factors.

-Early Intervention services focus on the family education, training and support , recognizing the crucial influence of the child’s daily environment on his or her growth and development.
+Early Intervention services focus on family education, training and support, and recognizing the crucial influence of the child’s daily environment on his or her growth and development.
 Therefore, Early Intervention staff together with families, assess their child’s developmental needs, and incorporates strategies to meet the family and child’s outcomes in the context of their daily routines.
-Early Intervention staff support and encourage the available resources in their community.
+Staff supports and encourages the available resources in their community.

-- To recognize the family as the primary teachers and support them in meeting the outcomes that they would like to achieve.
+- Recognize the family as the primary teachers and support them in meeting the outcomes that they would like to achieve.

-- To assist parents with the transition to new or continuing programs when their child becomes three years old or achieves developmental goals
+- Assist parents with the transition to new or continuing programs when their child becomes three years old or achieves developmental goals.

-- To provide information and resources to families and community agencies
+- Provide information and resources to families and community agencies.

 Services Provided Include: